Jury acquits Libyan of most serious charges in Benghazi attack

 "Today, a small measure of justice was meted out," CIA Director Mike Pompeo said in a statement to staff.

-"A federal jury convicted Ahmed Abu Khatallah for the terror he inflicted upon the patriotic men and women — from the State Department and CIA — in Benghazi, Libya on the night of September 11, 2012," Pompeo said in the statement.
+"A federal jury convicted Ahmed Abu Khatallah for the terror he inflicted upon the patriotic men and women — from the State Department and CIA — in Benghazi, Libya, on the night of September 11, 2012," Pompeo said.
 "It took intelligence to find him, soldiers to assist in capturing him, law enforcement to interview him, and a legal team to put him away."

 "Khatallah’s sentencing is to follow; but no term in prison will bring our people back.
 We lost two of our own that night — Glen Doherty and Tyrone Woods — who ran to the sound of the guns and bravely fought to protect Americans and the two U.S. facilities that were attacked," he added.
 "Also murdered were Ambassador J. Christopher Stevens and Sean Smith — remarkable diplomats who volunteered to serve our nation in a dangerous place.”